28mm/Fovea/readme.md

 > done
 ````

 The providers mostly agree with respect to broad categories--Person is the most frequent label in all cases--but differ regarding more specific features.
-For example, the Google API applies numerous *hair* related labels: *hair*, *hairstyle*, *black hair* , *long hair*, and *brown hair*.
-The Microsoft API applies *hair*, and *hairpiece* only, and Amazon turns up ten or so *Chairs*.
+For example, the Google API applies numerous *hair* related la
+bels: *hair*, *hairstyle*, *black hair* , *long hair*, and *brown hair*.
+The Mic
+rosoft API applies *hair*, and *hairpiece* only, and Amazon turns up ten or so *Chairs*.

 | Google              | Amazon     | Microsoft |
 | :---              | :---         | :---         |